PurpleKingdomGames/indigo/indigo/docs/10-information/glossary.md

 A sample of the current time provided to every frame.
 All computations are assumed to happen instantly at the time given.

 ### Generators

+Part of Indigo plugins, generators are tools for generating code at build time that represents your game config, assets, or other data sets.

 ### GLSL